abuabdul/NasaExplorer/README.md

 - **Deployment**: Easily deployable to Vercel
 - **Testing**: Jest + React Testing Library for unit/integration testing

+### What could have been done better

+> If I had done some more time, I would have modified the Mars mission search criteria section with react hook form along with zod validation

 ---

 ## API Details